Aliases for NDUFS8 Gene

 GeneCards Summary for NDUFS8 Gene

 NDUFS8 (NADH:Ubiquinone Oxidoreductase Core Subunit S8) is a Protein Coding gene.
-Diseases associated with NDUFS8 include Mitochondrial Complex I Deficiency, Nuclear Type 2 and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
+Diseases associated with NDUFS8 include Mitochondrial Complex Ii Deficiency, Nuclear Type 1 and Leigh Syndrome With Leukodystrophy.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot Summary for NDUFS8 Gene